jaspector

 Permit required for construction, reconstruction, alteration, repair, movement, removal, or demolition of buildings, and for plumbing, heating/cooling, and electrical work.

+Not all construction work requires a permit in unincorporated Cherokee County, NC.
 The following work is generally exempt: State-law exempt work still applies, including limited residential replacement work and projects costing $40,000 or less in qualifying single-family residence, farm building, or commercial building work, subject to statutory exceptions.; Replacement of windows, doors, exterior siding, and porch or deck pickets, railings, stair treads, and decking may be exempt under state law when the statutory conditions are met.; Like-kind replacement of certain electrical fixtures or receptacles in a one- or two-family dwelling may be exempt under state law when the statutory conditions are met.; Water heater replacement may be exempt in limited circumstances under state law..
+When in doubt, confirm with the local building department before starting work.